TharaniDJ/ballerina-library/updated_8510.md

 Based on the diff analysis (e.g., patch, minor, or major change), the connector's version will be automatically updated following semantic versioning, and release artifacts will be prepared.

 ##### (v) Automated Pull Request to Connector Repository
 Finally, the updated connector will be submitted as a pull request to the connector's repository, completing the automated update cycle.
+Simultaneously, the system will send an automated email notification to the integration team detailing the update and providing a link to the generated pull request.

 This solution reduces human intervention, ensures connectors remain up-to-date with the rapidly evolving ecosystem of third-party APIs, and establishes a scalable long-term process for maintaining Ballerina's large connector library.